MeanderingProgrammer/render-markdown.nvim/README.md

         enabled = true,
         -- Turn on / off any sign column related rendering sign = true,
+        -- Determines how the icon fills the available space:
+        --  inline: underlying '#'s are concealed resulting in a left aligned icon --  overlay: result is left padded with spaces to hide any additional '#' position = 'overlay',
         -- Replaces '#+' of 'atx_h._marker'
-        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the array using a cycle -- The result is left padded with spaces to hide any additional '#' icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+        -- The number of '#' in the heading determines the 'level' -- The 'level' is used to index into the array using a cycle icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
         -- Added to the sign column if enabled
         -- The 'level' is used to index into the array using a cycle